 |August 10, 2020|

 The Admissions Committee accepts applications and issues notifications on a rolling basis throughout the year.
 Since the number of spaces available in the program is limited, we advise you to begin the admissions process as soon as you are ready.
-Applications are evaluated by the same criteria regardless of whether you apply by the first or second deadline.
+Applications are evaluated by the same criteria regardless of which deadline you apply by.

 Within eight weeks of application receipt, the Admissions Committee will email one of the following notifications: offer of admission, interview invitation, waitlist offer, or denial of admission.
 We cannot, however, guarantee notification within eight weeks of the application deadline if your application is incomplete.